laanayabdrzak/laanayabdrzak.github.io/_posts/2016-04-02-Android-Performances-Impoving-App-Quality.md

 #Android Performance Patterns

-Apps nowadays are all about fancy **animations**, complex **transitions** and **custom views** And the experience must be the most robust and similar as possible in any device . those patterns help you build an app that's smooth, responsive, and uses as little battery as possible
+Apps nowadays are all about fancy **animations**, complex **transitions** and **custom views** And the experience must be the most robust and similar as possible in any device . those patterns help you build an app that's smooth, responsive, and uses as little battery as possible, it covers micro-optimizations that can improve overall app performance.

 ## General Patterns to avoid bad performance